anirul/Frame/README.md

 Then you will need to install the following packages:

 - abseil
-- assimp
-- protobuf
+- glm
 - gRPC
-- SDL2
 - GLEW
-- glm
 - GTest
+- protobuf
 - spdlog
 - stb
+- SDL2
+- tinyobjloader

 To install use the command line in the repository of vcpkg something like: